Testnet DayLight | Release Cycle Update #9

 Some versions are not properly tagged and fix other minor issues.

-Implement rkyv for PoseidonBranch #186
+Implement _rkyv___ for ____PoseidonBranch__ #186

-The rkyv-related traits should be implemented for PoseidonBranch, and the resulting types be made public.
+The rkyv-related traits should be implemented for PoseidonBranch, and

 Fix merkle opening circuit #181

-Fix the merkle opening circuit and add tests that catch this in the future.
-For people using the repository please be aware of this fix.
+Fix the merkle opening circuit and add tests that catch this in the

 PoseidonTree is only available behind canon #180

-The PoseidonTree struct - one of the main features of this library, and a very important component for the genesis contracts - is only available behind the canon feature.
+The PoseidonTree struct - one of the main features of this library, and

-This means to write a smart contract one is required to bring in the canonical library even though this is in principle not required.
+This means to write a smart contract one is required to bring in the

 In A Nutshell: Release Cycle planning

-For a more detailed explanation of the concept (along with frequently asked questions) please scroll down to the bottom of this article.
+asked questions) please scroll down to the bottom of this article.

 FAQ

-We’ve included a small FAQ section below to make sure the community understands our intention with Release Cycles.
+We’ve included a small FAQ section below to make sure the community

 What is Release Cycle planning?